kjacewicz/ha-zepp/README.md

 # Home Assistant companion for Zepp OS devices
-Application that allows you to control Home Assistant
+This application allows you to control your Home Assistant devices from your Zepp Watch!

 ![image](images/banner.png)